MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-ready-to-go.md

 3. The Ready to Go platform

 ## The Ready to Go online learning
 An extensive resource library hosted on the **Dynamics Learning Portal**.
-It contains readiness information for marketers, business decision makers, Architects and developers.
+It contains readiness information for marketers, business decision makers, architects, and developers.
 The content addresses the needs of both reselling partners of [!INCLUDE[d365_bus_central_md](../includes/d365_bus_central_md.md)] as App builders who want to provide Apps on Microsoft AppSource.

 You can find the **Ready to Go Online Training Catalog** at the Dynamics Learning Portal: http://aka.ms/ReadyToGoOnlineLearning.